Memrise: "Mems"

 Memrise used to have a function known as "mems," which are user-generated mnemonic devices or memory aids to help learners remember and retain new information more effectively.
 Mems are often designed to be humorous or even absurd to be memorable, such as using a picture of Abraham Lincoln listening to a ghetto blaster with the caption "Abe ends work in the evening" for the German word Abend, which means "evening".
 For learning Chinese characters, mems have been created to help relate their meaning and the concept they represent.

 In 2012, Ed Cooke highlighted the network effect associated with learning through mems, explaining that "the more people on the site, the more there are contributing new content for the mems".
 In 2013, Ben Whately and Ed Cooke discussed their team's approach to take advantage of the Internet obsession with cats and "the relationship between cuteness and improved cognitive function" to create memorable mems.

 However, since September 2022, mems have been completely removed from the site, despite overwhelmingly negative feedback from users as expressed in the official forum.

+In 2026, the function of sharing mems has been reintroduced to the official Memrise courses.